Ajit18b/ECOM/README.md

    - The main page of the application where users can browse all available products.
    - No login required to view the products.
    - Product details are visible to all users.
+   - Carousel to access the displayed products.
+   - User can see the review of the products without logging into the application.

 2. User Authentication:
    - Users have the option to register and login to the application.